Hot Jupiter: Hot Jupiters around red giants

 It has been proposed that gas giants orbiting red giants at distances similar to that of Jupiter could be hot Jupiters due to the intense irradiation they would receive from their stars.
 It is very likely that in the Solar System Jupiter will become a hot Jupiter after the transformation of the Sun into a red giant.
-The recent discovery of particularly low density gas giants orbiting red giant stars supports this theory.
+The recent discovery of particularly low-density gas giants orbiting red giant stars supports this hypothesis.

 Hot Jupiters orbiting red giants would differ from those orbiting main-sequence stars in a number of ways, most notably the possibility of accreting material from the stellar winds of their stars and, assuming a fast rotation (not tidally locked to their stars), a much more evenly distributed heat with many narrow-banded jets.
 Their detection using the transit method would be much more difficult due to their tiny size compared to the stars they orbit, as well as the long time needed (months or even years) for one to transit their star as well as to be occulted by it.